Why Zions (ZION) is a Great Dividend Stock Right Now

 Zions in Focus

-Based in Salt Lake City, Zions (ZION) is in the Finance sector, and so far this year, shares have seen a price change of 13.72%.
-Currently paying a dividend of $0.3 per share, the company has a dividend yield of 2.59%.
-In comparison, the Banks - West industry's yield is 2.03%, while the S&P 500's yield is 1.88%.
+Zions (ZION) is headquartered in Salt Lake City, and is in the Finance sector.
+The stock has seen a price change of -44.16% since the start of the year.
+Currently paying a dividend of $0.41 per share, the company has a dividend yield of 5.97%.
+In comparison, the Banks - West industry's yield is 3.36%, while the S&P 500's yield is 1.81%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.20 is up 15.4% from last year.
-Over the last 5 years, Zions has increased its dividend 4 times on a year-over-year basis for an average annual increase of 61.85%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Zions's payout ratio is 30%, which means it paid out 30% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.64 is up 3.8% from last year.
+Zions has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 10.80%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Zions's current payout ratio is 28%, meaning it paid out 28% of its trailing 12-month EPS as dividend.

 ZION is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $4.49 per share, which represents a year-over-year growth rate of 10.05%.
+The Zacks Consensus Estimate for 2023 is $6.40 per share, representing a year-over-year earnings growth rate of 10.54%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report